azrafe7/pakofill/README.md

 (see [local_tests.hxml](local_tests.hxml))

 ## supported targets
-This should work for most targets (neko,python,node,js,java,cpp,cs,php).
+This should work for most targets (`neko,python,node,js,java,cpp,cs,php`).

-flash and hl have some issues on travis, but ATM they're working ok for me locally.
+flash and hl have some issues on travis.

 lua is not currently passing the test.